Saturday, March 15, 2025

 You enjoy first impressions on what works in a draft:

-We can’t always tell what will work and what won’t, and a good alpha reader can help identify areas that intrigue and what’s forgettable about the story.
-For example, if we think a character is the breakout star, but the alpha reader has trouble remembering his name, that lets us know that character probably needs more work to shine the way we see him.
+You can’t always tell what will work and what won’t, and a good alpha reader can help identify areas that intrigue and what’s forgettable about the story.
+For example, if you think a character is the breakout star, but the alpha reader has trouble remembering his name, that lets you know that character probably needs more work to shine the way you see him.

 You want to make sure the foundation and basic plot is strong before you spend a lot of time revising: It’s disheartening to spend a year or more on a novel and then find out it’s inherently flawed and needs a total rewrite from scratch.
 Early feedback can help spot those flaws and allow you to fix them while it’s still easy.

 You want someone who’s familiar with the novel so you can discuss it and verbally work out issues: I spend a lot of time on the phone working through scenes and stories with a few of my critique partners.
-Having an alpha reader know what I’m trying to do who can talk through a sticky scene or problem with me saves time and helps me find more creative solutions.
+When they know what I’m trying to do and can talk through a sticky scene or problem with me saves time and helps me find more creative solutions.

 Why You Might Not Want an Alpha Reader